mehta-lab/recOrder/docs/microscope-installation-guide.md

 3. Installing and launching the latest stable version of `recOrder` via `pip`.
 4. Installing a compatible version of `MicroManager` and LC device drivers.
 5. Connecting `recOrder` to `MicroManager` via a `pycromanager` connection.

-Before you start you will need a machine with Windows 10, a Meadowlark DS5020 connected to a liquid crystal device, and a microscope system compatible with `Micromanager`.

 # Compatibility Summary
 Before you start you will need to confirm that your system is compatible with the following software: